 Heron House, Yountville

-Castiel Estate is a member of the Heron House in Yountville.
-This retail wine tasting space in SoYo (South Yountville) opened the day after Thanksgiving 2019 and features a select number of small-brand producers who do not maintain their own tasting rooms.
-Heron House was created by vintner, Allison Stelzner, and the brands represented here are winemakers or friends or colleagues of Allison.
+Castiel Estate was a member of the Heron House in Yountville until December 11, 2022, when the Heron House closed permanently.
+We keep these notes and photographs for historical reference.
+This retail wine tasting space in SoYo (South Yountville) opened the day after Thanksgiving 2019 and featured a select number of small-brand producers who did not maintain their own tasting rooms.
+Heron House was created by vintner, Allison Stelzner, and the brands represented here were winemakers or friends or colleagues of Allison.

-The Heron House is setup to feel like walking into someone’s living room – comfortable, cozy and inviting.
-The retail portion of the space is open during normal business hours and includes mostly locally crafted products including select works of art – reflecting the Steltzner’s love of art.
-Two private tasting rooms are available by reservation.
-Several curated flights are offered, each containing wines from the various producers represented including several flights showcasing the Castiel Estate wines among several other producers.
+The Heron House was setup to feel like walking into someone’s living room – comfortable, cozy and inviting.
+The retail portion of the space was open during normal business hours and included mostly locally crafted products including select works of art – reflecting the Steltzner’s love of art.
+Two private tasting rooms were available by reservation.
+Several curated flights were offered, each containing wines from the various producers represented including several flights showcasing the Castiel Estate wines among several other producers.
 Allow up to 90 minutes for a visit.
 Hours are subject to change, but as of our latest update to this review, this space is daily from 10am until 6pm with the last tasting appointment at 5pm.

 Total production each year varies but is usually between 400 and 500 cases with release occurring once a year in the fall.
 Kimberly Jones handles distribution in California; the wines are available in select restaurants including locally at the French Laundry.
 Other distribution is in select markets in Chicago, Dallas and New York; certain vintages are available online through Binny’s Beverage Depot.
 For more information, to join their mailing list, to schedule an appointment at Heron House or to purchase wines, visit: www.castielestate.com